webalorn/TitaLatexBot/README.md

 # TitaLatexBot
-Telegram Bot that receive an LaTeX equation and send it back as a sticker.
+Telegram Bot that receive an LaTeX equation and send it back as an image.
+You can make your own instance of the bot, and add your owns changes, or use the version I host myself : [TitaLatexBot](https://t.me/titalatexbot).

 This is developed with [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) using the listener mechanism.
 This fork has been modified for my own usage, because I could not find a latex bot still working.